bentoml/BentoML/docs/source/deployment/sql_server.rst

 =================================================

 Microsoft's Machine Learning Services is a feature in SQL Server that gives the ability to run Python and R scripts with relational data.
-We can use BentoML and other open-source packages, along with the Microsoft Python packages, for predictive analytics and machine learning.
+It allows to use BentoML and other open-source packages, along with the Microsoft Python packages, for predictive analytics and machine learning.
 The scripts are executed in-database without moving data outside SQL Server or over the network.